-In part two of our eight part series of digital transformation in B2B eCommerce in China, we discussed how companies in the field can assess their level of digital maturity, and how COVID-19 has rendered it necessary, (if it wasn’t already before the pandemic), for companies to ramp up their digitalization efforts in order to survive.
-Let’s quickly recap what these digital maturity stages are, and what should be achieved by each stage in different areas, by looking at this model below.
+In of our eight part series of digital transformation in B2B eCommerce in China, we discussed how companies in the field can assess their level of digital maturity, and how COVID-19 has rendered it necessary, (if it wasn’t already before the pandemic), for companies to ramp up their digitalization efforts in order to survive.
+Let’s quickly recap what these digital maturity stages are, and what should be achieved by each stage in different areas, by looking at this model below. part two

 So, as we can see, as companies move through the stages of digital maturity, they need to be more digitalized in their approach.
 This is true for all aspects of their operation.
 It has therefore become more important than ever for B2B eCommerce companies to transform their offline business models to online.

 In this article, we’ll discuss how B2B eCommerce companies should leverage their digital assets – as they move from the initiation stage to growth, and eventually the advanced stage of digital maturity.